PowerOffice/go-api/Documentation/Details/Authentication.md

 The authentication process use the oAuth2.0 client credentials grant flow to request and provide access keys and refresh keys.
 All calls must be made with the https protocol.
 Http requests will be denied.

-When you have obtained a *developer key* and an *client key* following the process described in **First steps** you are ready to request an *access token* from the authorization server.
+When you have obtained an *application key* and an *client key* following the process described in **First steps** you are ready to request an *access token* from the authorization server.

-When you send the *developer key* and the *client key* to the authorization server, you will receive an *access token* and a *refresh token* from the authorization server.
+When you send the *application key* and the *client key* to the authorization server, you will receive an *access token* and a *refresh token* from the authorization server.

 The *access token* is then provided to all API calls.
 The *access token* will expire after 20 minutes.
 You will then request a new *access token* from the authorization server using the *refresh token*.

 ## Requesting access and refresh tokens

-Requests to the authorization server must provide the *developer key* and an *client key* in the `Authorization` header.
+Requests to the authorization server must provide the *application key* and an *client key* in the `Authorization` header.
 The keys must be separated by `:` and the whole string must be Base64 encoded.

 The `Content-Type` header must be set to `application/x-www-form-urlencoded` and the body must contain `grant_type=client`